-3 Phrasal Verbs from an English newspaper article
+3 Phrasal Verbs from an article in The Guardian newspaper

 Want to read the transcript?

 Well this week has been turmoil for the UK, so much so that some have even said it could be the death of British democracy.
 I do sincerely hope it won’t be!

 I wanted to stay on topic, but at the same time not get too depressed, so to lighten the mood slightly, I’ve gone for a tongue in cheek article (if you say something is tongue in cheek, you intend it to be understood as a joke, although you might appear to be serious).